jwaldrip/dotfiles/.atom/packages/linter/README.md

 Linter is a base linter provider for the Hackable [Atom Editor](http://atom.io).

-It provides a top-level API to it's consumer that allow them to visualize errors and other kind-of messages, easily.
+It provides a top-level API to its consumer that allows them to visualize errors and other kind-of messages, easily.

 ![Preview](http://g.recordit.co/13RfmirPz2.gif)